-- Suppose x is a quadratic residue.

-- Peggy can answer all challenges.

-- So Victor will accept x.

-- How about the claim of zero knowledge?

-- The transcript between Peggy and Victor when x is a quadratic residue can be generated without Peggy!
+- (continued) - Peggy can answer only one of the two possible challenges, when when $i = 0.^{a}$ - So Peggy will be caught in any given round with probability one half. - How about the claim of zero knowledge? - The transcript between Peggy and Victor when x is a quadratic residue can be generated without Peggy! - Here is how.

-- So interaction with Peggy is useless.

-- Here is how.